nosas/blog/toonvision/classification/article.md

 * **Reducing number of parameters** - too many parameters can cause overfitting.
 * **Early stopping** - we can stop training the model if the model doesn't improve after a certain number of epochs.

-For the ToonVision model, we'll utilize data augmentation, dropout, regularization, and small learning rate.
+For the ToonVision model, we'll utilize data augmentation, dropout, regularization, small learning rate, and learning rate decay.

 #### Data augmentation